The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ![](https://lh4.googleusercontent.com/DCQaT2bnAZBv4qdq0FmPiQNV9YhJ6sXFbIOnmoLPYRTP_GKF8CkLaDcIR7-Zd_gJFKkK4uKvDpfOZC50BK1OvGi3XveZRQ6lmBX6GxHsPISogBDTDZXHe-raqFXwpf8KOCZ8_ct1)

-Uses F1’s refresh to enable 1 more F4 under AF2.
+Uses F1’s refresh to enable one more F4 under AF2.
 The AF2 F4 makes it very slightly higher in PPS at a longer line length.
 As the gain of Double Paradox is from the high proc rate for strong F3Ps, when F3P lines are considered, this line is overall slightly lower with the AF2 F4 compared to Double Paradox without it.

 **4xF4 Double Paradox F3P F4 variation \[N17]**